rdmtc/node-red-contrib-sun-position/README.md

 ### output timestamp formats

 For timestamp outputs some nodes has the ability to define the format of the timestamp.
-Therfore different pre defined formates exists or a free format definition.
+Therefore different pre defined formats exists or a free format definition.

 The formats are: